 The United Nations shall be represented in the area of Jerusalem by a Commissioner appointed for five years by the General Assembly of the United Nations.
 He shall be responsible to the General Assembly and may be dismissed by it.
-He shall report annually to the General Assembly and may also make special reports to the appropriate United Nations organs or specialized agencies whenever he deems it necessary.
+He shall report annually to the General Assembly and may also make special reports to the appropriate United Nations organ or specialised agency whenever he deems it necessary.